How low-income people suffer without dental care

 Laurie has three daughters.
 The youngest, still in junior high, moved back in with her father.
 Laurie moved in with her eldest daughter, sleeping on a futon in her grandson's bedroom.

 At that time, Laurie was 48.
-The next year, 2008, financial markets collapsed, eliminating thousands of jobs.
+The next year, 2008, financial markets crashed, eliminating thousands of jobs.
 Laurie was no longer working at all.

 She was dealing with dental pain, too.